 PEDESTRIAN CROSSINGS

-Safe, Obvious and Step-free choices was the design thinking of Burdett (2021) for creating inclusive environments with a human-centred approach for universal access.
+‘Safe, Obvious and Step-free’ choices was the design thinking of Burdett (2021) for creating inclusive environments with a human-centred approach for universal access.
 Outlined in the Pedestrian Network Guidance, but summarised in short, pedestrians should be safe from harm and feel safe and comfortable in an environment.
 Routes and wayfinding should be clear for all people, and step-free route choices should be available.

 One device that is available to street designers to help create safer, step-free, and obvious streets is raised zebra crossings.
 A zebra crossing is a formal pedestrian crossing where people walking take priority over vehicles when crossing the road.
 A raised zebra crossing is usually at the same height as the kerb and therefore provides a step-free and level journey for people on foot or using an aid.
 This also helps to reduce the speed of vehicles making the crossing safer.
 An example is shown in Figure 2.